Kaufhaus des Westens: Postwar

 The re-opening of the first two floors was celebrated in 1950.
 Full reconstruction of all seven floors was finished by 1956.
 "KaDeWe" soon became a symbol of the regained economic power of West Germany during the Wirtschaftswunder economic boom, as well as emblematic of the material prosperity of West Berlin versus that of the East.

 Between 1976 and 1978, the store's floor space was expanded from 24,000 sq m to 44,000 sq m.
 Just after the fall of the Berlin Wall in 1989, KaDeWe recorded a record-breaking number of people going through the store.
 By 1996, with a further floor and restaurant added, the sales area had expanded to 60,000 sq m.

 In 1994, the KarstadtQuelle AG corporation acquired Hertie and with it, KaDeWe.
 Most of the floors were renovated between 2004 and 2007 in preparation for the store's one hundredth anniversary.

 In January 2014, a majority stake in Karstadt Premium GmbH was acquired by the Signa Holding GmbH.
 In 2015, it was acquired by the Bangkok-based Central Group.

-In March 2021, the company joined the Fur Free Retailer Program (FFRP).
+Central now owns 100% of the KaDeWe Group.

+KaDeWe Group

+In 2015, the KaDeWe Group was established, consisting of KaDeWe, Alsterhaus in Hamburg, and Oberpollinger in Munich.
+The KaDeWe Group was jointly owned by the Central Group, a Thailand-based international department store conglomerate and Signa Holding.
+Until 2024, Signa wholly owned the KaDeWe building, leasing it back to the business.

+In 2022, the KaDeWe Group announced plans to expand to Vienna, Austria with Lamarr, named after Hedy Lamarr. and Carsch-Haus in Düsseldorf.

+The KaDeWe Group filed for bankruptcy on 29 January 2024, due to significantly rising rents on the Berlin building.

+The Central Group bought the KaDeWe building on April 12, 2024 from the insolvent Signa, for €1 billion, and announced they were in talks to acquire Signa's interest in the KaDeWe Group.
+Central officially purchased 100% of the KaDeWe Group (KaDeWe, Alsterhaus and Oberpollinger) later in the year.

 Features

 KaDeWe has eight floors, each focused on a different type of merchandise.

-The ground floor is for beauty accessories and luxury goods.
+Ground floor: Cosmetics and luxury goods.
 The services offered include beauty salons as well as nail and foot spas.
 The so-called "Luxury Boulevard" is also situated here, with various luxury brands.